 Ray E. Hiebert is a writer, editor, teacher, researcher, and specialist in international communication.
 He is a professor emeritus and was founding dean of the College of Journalism at the University of Maryland.
 He is author and editor of books and articles on history, biography, journalism, public relations, public affairs, and mass media.
-He has most recently been a consultant to the University of Maryland’s journalism education projects in China.
-He is currently the editor of the international communication journal, Public Relations Review.
+He was also the founding editor of the international communication journal, Public Relations Review.

 He was founding director of the American Journalism Center in Budapest, serving from 1991 to 1995.
 The Center, with a grant from the International Media Fund in Washington, conducted journalism courses for Hungarian students and workshops for Hungarian journalists.

 From 1983 to 1991, he was the academic advisor to the Voice of America, helping create the VOA’s International Communication Training Center, which offers short courses for journalists, broadcasters, information specialists, and communicators from all over the world.
 He was director of the Center’s Summer Fellowship Program for Third World Journalists for seven years.